Team-Schwessinger/Team_B_S/README.md

 ```
 ---
-title: Summer School in Computational Sensory-Motor Neuroscience (CoSMo)
+title: How to add a post to the website
-description: all links to CoSMo summer school in computational neuroscience materials
+description: Instructions for adding a post to the Team Schwessinger lab page
-categories: scientists
+categories: everyone
 ---
 ```

-We have 4 categories: `scientists`, `students`, `discussion`, `blog` you can choose and this will be rendered to different location.
+We have 4 categories: `everyone`, `researchers`, `discussion`, `blog` you can choose and this will be rendered to different location.

 ## How to add posts

-- **Directly edit on Github**, you can simply go to `_posts` and click `New file` then put some markdown file e.g. `2016-02-03-post-name.md` and start writing blog post.
+- **Directly edit on Github**, you can simply go to `_posts` and click `New file` then put some markdown file in the format `Year-Month-Day-Post-Name.md` and start writing blog post.
 Github also allows you to preview it so it's nice for people who don't want to clone the repo.

 - **Clone the repository**, kind of the same as directly add post on Github.
 You just have to clone the repository.
 Then add new post file, commit and push to the repo.

 The changes will take approximately half a minute to render.
-You can see the new posts or changes on [kordinglab.com](http://kordinglab.github.io/)!
+You can see the new posts or changes on the [Team Schwessinger](https://team-schwessinger.github.io/Team_B_S/) lab page!

 ## Add yourself